Leo-Expose/EVM2/README.md

 ## Description
 This project is an electronic voting machine (EVM) system implemented using Arduino and Python.
 It includes a GUI for starting, pausing, and stopping the voting process, a web server for displaying live results, and functionality for exporting the final results to a document.
+This code was written in Notepad as VS Code is for beginners

 This is the final version of my EVM Project

 ## Requirements